What is an iPad?

 The Apple Volume Purchase Program (VPP) is now available in the UK which means schools can purchase iPad and iPod apps in volume, without the complications around multiple licensing which have existed in the past.

 Enrolment involves one person in the school becoming the Programme Manager, and as many people as necessary becoming Programme Facilitators.
 The manager and facilitator can be the same person.
 Facilitators can log into the education app store and purchase apps in volume.
 Following the purchase, a list of codes is sent to the facilitator, which can be used to deploy the apps and as proof of purchase.
-A credit card is required to purchase apps in volume.
+A card is ideally needed to purchase apps in volume.

 For more information, see these links: